AI4Finance-Foundation/RLSolver/README.md

 Partial results are stored in the folder "result" of this repo.
 All the results are stored in [Google Drive](https://drive.google.com/drive/folders/1gkpndZPj09ew-s9IvrWEZvvCFDWzd7vL?usp=sharing) or [Baidu Wangpan](https://pan.baidu.com/s/11ljW8aS2IKE9fDzjSm5xVQ) (CODE: hojh for China users).

-With respect to maxcut, please refer to this [website](https://github.com/zhumingpassional/AI4Maxcut).
-With respect to TSP, please refer to this [website](https://github.com/zhumingpassional/AI4TSP).
+With respect to maxcut, please refer to [AI4Maxcut](https://github.com/zhumingpassional/AI4Maxcut).
+With respect to TSP, please refer to [AI4TSP](https://github.com/zhumingpassional/AI4TSP).

 ## Performance
 [Maxcut](https://github.com/zhumingpassional/AI4Maxcut).